bigSMALLG1/RandomEnemyMovementTutorial/README.md

 A written tutorial on how to program random enemy movement using C# in Unity.
 This tutorial demonstrates how you program enemies to move in random directions, changing the angle of their directions randomly within a certain timeframe that can be set by the programmer.

 1. Start by creating a new Unity project named RandomEnemyMovement, for this tutorial we will be using the 2D render pipeline so select this option when creating the project.
+Remember, as this is 2D, we will need to be using the 2D game object components throughout the tutorial.

 2. Once the project is created and has loaded, right click on an empty space in the hierarchy and select (2D Object --> Sprites --> Circle) as shown below.
    ![image](https://github.com/user-attachments/assets/e3cf4b82-937b-4f30-91b3-335c09cd2ceb)